douglasdeodato/lovelycss/README.md

 ## Why Use it?

-We are trying make developers and designers life easy; lovelycss containes all you need to start your project.
+We are trying make developers and designers life easy; lovelycss containes all you need to start your project with a nice and clean SCSS to a Gruntfile.

 On lovelycss you are going to be able to: